 Consistent wind, turquoise blue waters, friendly locals and plenty of authentic experiences, are just a few of the many reasons the Philippines should be on your kitesurfing holiday bucket list.

 There are two windy seasons in the Philippines.
-One called Amihan (northeastern monsoon), which runs from around November to March.
+One called Amihan (northeastern monsoon), which runs from November to March.
 There is another windy season called Hagabat (southwestern monsoon) which makes an appearance between the months of May to October.
-However, the former is known to be more unpredictable and inconsistent, therefore I would recommend traveling between the months of November to March.
+The former is known to be more unpredictable and inconsistent, therefore I would recommend traveling between the months of November to March.

 1) Bislig Beach, Mindoro.

 Our first kitesurfing stop set remarkably high standards for the rest of the trip.
-The quaint Bislig Beach is situated around 1 hour 30 minutes away from St Jose Terminal in Mindoro.
+The quaint Bislig Beach is situated 1 hour 30 minutes away from the St Jose Terminal in Mindoro.
 This is an easily accessible slice of paradise, located a mere 30-minute plane ride from the hub of Manila.
 We stayed with the team at Amansinaya Resort who arranged for a taxi to come to pick us up.
-This is pretty much the only accommodation option if you want to kite Bislig beach.
+This is pretty much the only accommodation option if you want to kitesurf Bislig Beach.

-On arrival we experienced a wee bit of sensory overload – beautiful bungalows lined the property, rows of palm trees neatly surrounded the beach front and of course, there was wind, lots of wind.
-A 10-second walk to the kite beach in the morning will determine the urgency of whether you need to hastily arise from your slumber to kite or return back to bed.
+On arrival we experienced a wee bit of sensory overload – beautiful bungalows lined the property, rows of palm trees neatly surrounded the beach front and of course, there was wind; lots of wind.
+A 10-second walk to the beach in the morning will determine the urgency of your need to hastily arise from slumber to kite, or return back to bed.
 The beach is protected by a small reef which flattens out the windblown ocean.
 Due to Amansinaya Resort only having limited spaces, you’ll never find the kite beach overcrowded.

 We managed to get on the water 8 out of the 9 days we stayed there – pretty good statistics considering we visited in November (the start of the season).
 We found our quiver size ideal, one 9m and one 12m .
 In the midst of the season, you may want to consider something slightly smaller, dependent on your weight of course.